 - Annual proof of active health insurance coverage

-Students are expected to maintain professional organization memberships (highly recommended):
+Students are expected to maintain professional organization memberships in the following organizations:

 - Philadelphia University Student Occupational Therapy Association (SOTA)

 - Pennsylvania Occupational Therapy Association (POTA) (or other state OT association)